 So from here, you have an easy 150km drive into Melbourne city.

 Have more time to spare?
-A detour to the Prom is always a good idea.
+A detour to the Prom is perfect if you have time to spare.

 Detour – Wilsons Promontory